TCH1999/2_ScreenCapture-_From_Website_Daily/README.md

 3. Enter your task name and description
 4. Click on the trigger tab and select new for trigger program time
 5. Choose your repeat time
-6. Click on the action tab and select start a python.exe program p.s. you can find your local python.exe by cmd
+6. Click on the action tab and select start your python script program
-- Python.exe is not your python script
-- Enter in the prompt "find python" , 1st location is your aim
-7. Enter your python script name in (A)
-8. Enter your script location in (T)
+7. You can excute the program in task schedule , there will be a log text generate in the folder to check if task scheduler working
-9. Enter your user password for the computer , then done.
+8. Enter your user password for the computer , then done.
 Ref:
 https://www.youtube.com/watch?v=4n2fC97MNac

 ## Conclusion

 The "Screen Capture" program simplifies the process of capturing screenshots from a website and organizing them based on the current date.
 It utilizes the Selenium library and Chrome WebDriver to automate the screenshot capture process.
-By following the usage instructions provided in this documentation, you can easily capture and save screenshots from the desired website.
+By following the usage instructions provided in this documentation, you can easily capture and save screenshots from the desired